Are you getting a restful night’s sleep?

 Precisely metered to provide the right dose (5 sprays provides 1.5 mg of melatonin), Sleep Support spray is easy to use.
 Plus, it’s perfect for travel, as it requires no water.

 Best of all, Sleep Support spray contains no added sugar, starch, soy, salt, gluten, artificial flavors or colors.

 Please note that our Sleep Support spray is only available with 1.5 mg melatonin.
 If you want higher levels of melatonin to support your immune health while you sleep, choose our Sleep Support capsules in your choice of 5 mg and 10 mg of melatonin.

 Two Unique Blends Help You Relax and Unwind

-Our unique formula contains eight other ingredients, including Neuro and Calming Blends, found in both the spray and tablets (1.5 mg, 5 mg and 10 mg), that work synergistically with melatonin.
+Our unique formula contains eight other ingredients, including Neuro and Calming Blends, found in both the spray and capsules (1.5 mg, 5 mg and 10 mg), that work synergistically with melatonin.

 The Dr. Mercola’s Neuro Blend includes: